nightscout/nightscout.github.io/docs/vendors/heroku/migrate.md

 ## **Heroku**

 ***You liked the Heroku experience and don't want to change?
-A [Hobby account subscription](../hobbyplan) is all it takes to continue like that.***
+An [Eco plan subscription](../ecoplan) is all it takes to continue like that.***

-Heroku is a great choice even if 7$ per month is a lot for running Nightscout.
-Someone reminded me they've been offering a free account to many of us for years so there's no reason not to pay for a Hobby account and let it go as before. **Con:** it remains DIY, not set it and forget it though.
+Heroku is still a valid choice for running Nightscout.
+Someone reminded me they've been offering a free account to many of us for years so there's no reason not to pay for an Eco account and let it go as before.
+Still, it is not set it and forget it and you will need to keep it updated yourself.
+And that MongoDB Atlas database still is a weak point.

 ## **Azure**

 ***You need a reliable engine for your Nightscout site, well [Azure](../../azure/migrate) sure is the way to go.***

 Azure is back hurrah hurrah.
 Wait, why did we leave it some years ago?
 Ah, sure, costs.
 But we believe we have a free solution thanks to [Scott](https://www.youtube.com/watch?v=EDADrteGBnY).
+Shame the Cosmos database didn't meet expectations...
+And keep in mind the free tier is designed for testing, not production.

 ## **MongoDB Atlas**